MengYuan-UW/MengYuan-UW.github.io/index.md

 - **Semiparametric empirical likelihood inference with general estimating equations**.
   <br>
+  - _2021 Annual Meeting of the Statistical Society of Canada_.
+Virtual, June, 2021.
   - _Waterloo Student Conference in SAS and Finance_.
 Waterloo, Canada, October, 2019.
   - _ICSA-Canada Symposium 2019_.
 Kingston, Canada, August, 2019.
 - **Semiparameteric Inference of the Youden Index and Optimal Cut-Off Point**.